menandmice/micetro_docs/guides/user-manual/windows_dns_policies.rst

 When the action for a DNS Policy is 'Allow' one or more target DNS scopes must be chosen.
 Each DNS scope has a name and a weight for load balancing.

-1. To add an DNS scope to the list press 'Add…' button.
+1. To add an DNS scope to the list press :guilabel:`Add` button.

 2. In the Add Target Scope dialog you can select a scope which you want to be used to answer queries that match the DNS policy criteria list.
 DNS scopes for the DNS server or the zone will be listed, to create a new DNS scope, refer to Add server scope and Add zone scope, respectively.